-If you’re going through a divorce and there are children involved, it can be hard to agree on how much contact you’ll both have with them, particularly if there’s a high level of conflict between you and your ex spouse.
-If you can’t come to a suitable arrangement, an application will need to be made to the Family Court who will intervene and you’ll have to attend one or more children hearings.
+If you’re going through a divorce or separation and there are children involved, it can be hard to agree on how much contact you’ll both have with them, particularly if there’s a high level of conflict between you and your ex-spouse.
+If you can’t come to a suitable arrangement, an application will need to be made to the Family Court, which will intervene.
+As a result, you’ll have to attend one or more children hearings.

-The process usually starts with one party submitting an application for more contact with a child, usually after attending a Mediation Information and Assessment Meeting which hasn’t been successful.
-The subsequent course of events and how many children hearings there may be will depend on your individual circumstances.
+The process usually starts with one party submitting an application for more contact with a child, usually after attending an unsuccessful Mediation Information and Assessment Meeting (MIAM).
+The subsequent course of events, and how many children hearings there may be, will depend on your individual circumstances.

-This application form is what you’ll use if you’re seeking a Child Arrangements Order, a Prohibited Steps Order or a Specific Issue Order.
-In the case of a Child Arrangements Order you’ll explain the level of contact with your child you’re seeking and why, and you’ll indicate if you think there’s any risk to your child’s safety by leaving them in your ex spouse’s care.
+You’ll use this application form when seeking a child arrangements order, a ‘prohibited steps’ order or a ‘specific issue’ order.
+In the case of a child arrangements order, you’ll explain the level of contact with your child that you’re seeking and why.
+You’ll indicate if you think there’s any risk to your child’s safety by leaving them in your ex-partner’s care.
 You will possibly be asked to prove that your concerns are genuine at a later date.